Opalablue/HTML-Notebook/README.md

 ---THE PROGRESS MADE SO FAR---
 - Created the repository
 - Created the main pages
-- Started to add content to "historia.html" and "funcionamento.html"
+- Started to add content to "historia.html", "funcionamento.html", "htmlecss.html"

 ---BIBLIOGRAPHY---